 Joy Johnston Bond

 Joy Johnston was born on August 24, 1918 to a pioneer family near Invermere, B.C. and has lived here all her life.
 She was a member of the Invermere Women’s Militia during the war, training to defend our community against an enemy attack.
-She and her husband Bill Bond later owned a hardware store here.
+She and her husband Bill Bond later owned a hardware store.
 Joy still lives in her own home and enjoys working in her garden.
-Read about her wartime experiences here: Girls Primed to Defend the Home Front.
+Read about her wartime experiences: Girls Primed to Defend the Home Front.

 Ray Crook

 Ray Crook was born on September 1, 1918 and has spent his entire life here in the Columbia Valley.
 Ray is not a veteran himself — ironically, the armed forces turned him down because of a heart murmur — but he worked with his father at a prison camp for Conscientious Objectors during the Second World War, located in what is now Kootenay National Park.
-After the war, he worked as truck driver, carpenter’s helper, forester, and maintenance man for Parks Canada.
+After the war, he worked as a truck driver and maintenance man for Parks Canada.
 Ray lives on his own and can often be seen bombing around town on his electric scooter.
-Read Ray’s fascinating story about the prison camp here: The Guys Who Wouldn’t Go.
+Read Ray’s story here: The Guys Who Wouldn’t Go.

-You will notice that three of these four centenarians live in my little town of Invermere, B.C.
+You will notice that three of these centenarians lived in my little town of Invermere, B.C.
 I don’t know if it is the mountain water or the mountain air, but I sure hope it rubs off!

 * * * * *